Expand your Medicare coverage with a Medicare Advantage Plan. Some plans may offer additional coverage for prescription drugs, dental and vision.

 Some Medicare Advantage plans feature $0 premiums, though $0 premium plans aren't available in all locations.

-In 2019, 45 percent of all Medicare Advantage plans available in the United States featured a $0 premium, and nearly 60 percent of Medicare Advantage beneficiaries were enrolled in a $0 premium plan.2
+In 2021, 54 percent of all Medicare Advantage plans that include prescription drug coverage feature a $0 premium, and 96 percent of Medicare Advantage beneficiaries who have a plan that includes drug coverage are enrolled in a $0 premium plan.1

 There are 3 general eligibility requirements to qualify for Medicare Part C:

 You must be enrolled in Original Medicare (Part A and Part B)